-- 1.2.1 This policy applies to all BSMHFT including temporary employees, locums, agency staff, contractors and visiting clinicians in all locations (including the Prison Healthcare Service) that deliver venepuncture services - 1.2.2 This policy identifies when, who and what processes are required to deliver safe venepuncture practice.
-(Lister, Hofland, & Gafton, 2020) - 1.2.3 Clinicians involved in venepuncture should have knowledge, training and understanding of the equipment to use in clinical practice
+- 1.2.1 This policy applies to all BSMHFT including temporary employees, locums, agency staff, contractors and visiting clinicians in all locations (including the Prison Healthcare Service) that deliver phlebotomy services. - 1.2.2 This policy identifies when, who and what processes are required to deliver safe phlebotomy practice.
+(Lister, Hofland, & Gafton, 2020)

+1.2.3 Clinicians involved in phlebotomy should have knowledge, training and understanding of the process, and equipment to use in clinical practice.